LucasManto/best-matched-restaurants/README.md

 ## Solution description

-This is the first working solution for the **best-matched-restaurants** problem.
-The focus in this phase was **understanding the problem** and the provided data in order to write tests that would **ensure the expected behavior** and code that would **solve the problem**, even though it doesn't yet follow the best practices.
+This is the improvement of the first working solution for the **best-matched-restaurants** problem.
+The focus in this phase was **enhancing maintainability and readability**.
+This was achieved by creating a `Parameter` class with **base behavior and definitions**, and **concrete implementations of each accepted parameter**.
+The concrete implementations are created by `ParametersFactory` based on user input.

+Now to accept new parameter there is no need to modify `BestMatchedRestaurants`.
+It is enough to create a new concrete implementation and add it to the `ParametersFactory`.

+Also the sorting algorithm was separated into a named function called `byDistanceAndCustomerRatingAndPrice` that makes the sorting criterea easier to understand.

 It uses the data provided and by executing the project (see [How to run](#how-to-run)) you would get the result of searching for the best-matched restaurants **without defining any parameter** and the result of defining **name=DeLiCiOuS AND customerRating=4**.
 The result is a restaurant list that shows **every property** of each restaurant, which includes its **cuisine name**.